-iPhone vs. Android, Apple vs. Microsoft, Ford vs. Chevy, Coke vs. Pepsi, these are common industry battles fought to win the minds, dollars and loyalties of consumers.
-The power tool and outdoor power equipment industries are fairly unique when it comes their products and how they are differentiated.
-Brand loyalty in the power tool industry is a bit of an enigma, since those of us who use more than one brand are often left scratching our heads.
+iPhone vs. Android, Apple vs. Microsoft, Ford vs. Chevy, Coke vs. Pepsi, Milwaukee vs DeWalt.
+These are common industry battles fought to win the minds, dollars, and loyalties of consumers.
+The power tool and outdoor power equipment industries uniquely differentiate their products to gain consumers’ attention.
+Still, brand loyalty in the power tool industry is a bit of an enigma.
+Those of us who use more than one brand often scratch our heads in mild annoyance.

 - Yellow = DeWalt